JohannesVC/notebooks/README.md

 This repository narrates my growth in data science and analytics, intending to:

 - Inspire data enthusiasts with real-world data transformations.
-- Demonstrate to employers my skills in machine learning and data analysis, focusing on data modeling and automation beyond traditional tools like Excel and Power BI.
+- Demonstrate my skills in machine learning and data analysis, focusing on data modeling and automation beyond traditional tools like Excel and Power BI.

 ## 3. Leveraging Data Management and Cloud Technologies